FindMySchool LogoFindMySchool

 The school was judged Good in its most recent inspection (March 2023), with consistent strengths around early reading, children feeling safe, and a positive school culture.

 Reception applications are coordinated through Kirklees.
-For September 2026 entry, applications open on 01 September 2025 and close on 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, the on-time deadline is 15 January 2027, with offers released on 16 April 2027.

 Nursery and pre-school admissions are handled directly by the school, rather than through the local authority.
 Availability and session patterns can vary, so families should ask the school what places exist for their child’s age and preferred start point.